-Enter the Michaelerkirche and look down toward the main altar and you might think yourself in another of those largely late baroque churches that seem to dominate the ecclesiastical landscape in Vienna.
+Enter the Michaelerkirche and look down toward the main altar and you might think yourself in another of those largely late Baroque churches that seem to pop up all over Vienna.

 But you’d be wrong, as a closer look reveals.

 The altar, with its statuary and reliefs, does indeed date back to the early 1780s.
 But the church itself began life in 1220.

 To put that date in context: Genghis Khan was still around at the time (as was Francis of Assisi) and the ink had barely dried on the Magna Carta.

 Successive centuries left their mark on side chapels and other parts of the Michaelerkirche, but late Romanesque and Gothic architecture still plays a dominant role in the look of the building.
 The main ceiling retains its Gothic vaulting, for example.

 One of the joys of a visit is to see those centuries pass before your eyes.
 The interior offers an almost overwhelming sense of lived history.

 (A genuine place of history.
 This 1848 drawing by Carl Anton Goebel (or Göbel) shows barricades outside the church on May 26th of that year of revolution; Wien Museum Inv.-Nr.
 20230; excerpt reproduced with permission under the terms of the CC0 licence)